f-allian/f-allian.github.io/_pages/about.md

     <style>
         /* Style for the music emoji */
         .music-emoji {
-            font-size: 12px; /* Adjust the font size as needed */
+            font-size: 10.5px; /* Adjust the font size as needed */
-            margin: 10 px; /* Adjust the spacing between emoji and image */ }
+            margin-bottom: 2px; /* Adjust the spacing between emoji and image */ margin-top:-5px;
+        }
     </style>
     </head>